Written in 2019

 All out relationships: These characters not only do love each other, they are also able to enter a relationship, resulting in kisses, sexual acts and marriage.

-This report contains spoilers for games of the Grandia, Phantasy Star, Final Fantasy, Dragon Age, Xeno and Fallout series as well as spoilers for Octopath Traveler.
+This report contains spoilers for games of the Grandia, Phantasy Star, Final Fantasy, Dragon Age, Xeno, Star Ocean and Fallout series as well as spoilers for Octopath Traveler.